bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 - Added connectToSession().
 It is similar to authenticate (whitelists the script's PID given the correct password) except it is nearly instant and very cheap, and also works on stasis linked and backdoored servers (not just direct connection).
 However, it requires root access to the server in addition to the password (meaning you need to have already successfully authenticate()'d on that server from somewhere.
 It always fails [even if you have the right password] if the server does not have root access gained).
 It is intended to be used by child scripts or remote scripts, or an error-less way to check a server's status/existence via response codes in the returned object.

 - Added probe().
-Shows all immediate neighbors (all connected servers, including darknet ones) to the server the script is running on.
+Shows all connected darknet neighbors to the server the script is running on.
 Cannot be used to probe a remote server, only the script's current server.

 - darknet UI only shows connections to servers connected to servers with root access (the same visibility as probe()).
 Other nearby servers are visible, too, but you can't see any of their connections or their hostname.
 They're just to encourage exploration.